-I carve wooden spoons and spatulas from hardwoods.
-Each piece is individually shaped with traditional hand tools and hand-rubbed with a non-toxic oil finish.
-I use many different species of hardwood, and most of my wood comes from locally salvaged logs and salvaged timber—wood that would otherwise end up in a burn-pile.
-My woodenware is made for regular kitchen use, and with a little care, each piece will last for many years.
+I make wooden cooking spoons and spatulas from hardwoods.
+Each piece is individually shaped with traditional hand tools and hand-rubbed with a food-safe oil finish.
+I use many different species of hardwood, and my wood comes from local trees that have come down in storms—wood that would otherwise end up in a burn-pile.
+My utensils are made for regular kitchen use, and with a little care, each piece will last for many years.

 If you would like to purchase one of my spoons or spatulas, please contact me by e-mail at lastwordsmith AT gmail DOT com.
 Most of my spoons and spatulas are between $15 and $20 apiece.